LukDrey/eDNA_teaching_2023/README.md

 awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' > A31_B1.round2.1.sample.fa
 ```

-Grep the read numbers by counting the lines beginning with >.
+Use grep to get the read numbers by counting the lines beginning with >.
 ```{bash, eval = F}
 grep -c '^>' *.fa | less
 ```

-> :memo: **Question 4a:** What is the difference between FASTQ and FASTA files?
+> :memo: **Question 4:** What is the difference between FASTQ and FASTA files?
-> :memo: **Question 4b:** How many reads are in sample A31_B1?
+> :memo: **Question 5:** How many reads are in sample A31_B1?
 And how many reads are in Sample H12_B3?

 Now merge the two files from the two passes through cutadapt.

-First we create a new subdirectory for the merged files.
+First we create a new sub-directory for the merged files.
 ```{bash, eval = F}
 mkdir MERGED
 ```